Museum lighting design

 Invisible technology – visible effect

 We integrate emergency lighting systems, power supplies, and control technology invisibly into architecture, furniture, or existing structures – even in listed buildings.
 No technology on the ceiling or walls, no design clutter.
+What's technically possible isn't the deciding factor – what's architecturally appropriate is.

 Experience, attitude and responsibility